marbl/canu/documentation/source/parameter-reference.rst

 asm.unassembled.fasta
    reads/tigs which could not be incorporated into the primary or bubble assemblies.

-It is possible for ttigs comprised of multiple reads to end up in asm.unassembled.fasta.
+It is possible for tigs comprised of multiple reads to end up in asm.unassembled.fasta.
 The default filtering eliminates anything with < 2 reads, shorter than 1000bp, or comprised of mostly a single sequence (>75%).
 The filtering is controlled by the contigFilter parameter which takes 5 values.

 contigFilter
   minReads